St Paul’s Cathedral - South Transept

-DDA improvement works were scheduled to start with a permanent masonry ramp from the north entrance.
+DDA improvement works were scheduled to begin, which included a permanent masonry ramp from the north entrance.

 The new south ramp will provide short-term wheelchair access throughout the building works.

 A fully compliant Rapid Ramp was installed from the south transept entrance.

 - Infill Handrail - this product prevents users from climbing or falling through gaps.